-Actual expenditures exceeded appropriations in the General Fund for the year ended September 30, 2020.
+Appropriations in the General Fund for the year ended September 30, 2021 exceeded estimated revenues and available fund balance due to a beginning fund balance deficit.

 NOTE 3 DEPOSITS AND INVESTMENTS

 Deposits

 The District's cash balances were entirely covered by federal depository insurance or by a collateral pool pledged to the State Treasurer.
 Florida Statutes Chapter 280, "Florida Security for Public Deposits Act", requires all qualified depositories to deposit with the Treasurer or another banking institution eligible collateral equal to various percentages of the average daily balance for each month of all public deposits in excess of any applicable deposit insurance held.
 The percentage of eligible collateral (generally, U.S. Governmental and agency securities, state or local government debt, or corporate bonds) to public deposits is dependent upon the depository's financial history and its compliance with Chapter 280.
 In the event of a failure of a qualified public depository, the remaining public depositories would be responsible for covering any resulting losses.